CameronWills/semantic-release-jira/README.md

   ticketRegex?: string;

   /**
-   * The id or key for the project releases will be created in */
+   * The id or key for the project releases will be created in.
+This overrides `JIRA_PROJECT_ID` environment variable when set.
+   */
-  projectId: string;
+  projectId?: string;

   /**
    * A lodash template with a single `version` variable